Cook smarter

 Maintaining Consistency:

 Keep detailed notes on room temperature, timing, and results.
 Pre-ferment behavior varies with seasons, climate, and flour brands.
 Experienced bakers learn to adjust by sight and smell rather than strict timing.
+I keep a simple notebook next to my mixing bowl: just the date, room temp, and when the starter peaked.
+After ten batches, you start noticing patterns that no recipe can teach you.

 Choosing between poolish and biga

 The poolish vs biga decision is really a question of what you want on the plate.
 Light and airy with easy stretching?
 Poolish.
 Chewy and structured with wheaty depth?
 Biga.
 Not sure?
-Start with poolish — it's more forgiving and the results are immediately satisfying.
+Start with poolish: it's more forgiving and the results are immediately satisfying.

-• Poolish (100% hydration): light crumb, sweet flavor, easy handling — best for Roman al taglio, focaccia, and high-hydration styles
+• Poolish (100% hydration): light crumb, sweet flavor, easy handling: best for Roman al taglio, focaccia, and high-hydration styles

-• Biga (50-60% hydration): chewy crumb, nutty flavor, structured texture — best for Neapolitan, NY-style, and pan pizzas
+• Biga (50-60% hydration): chewy crumb, nutty flavor, structured texture: best for Neapolitan, NY-style, and pan pizzas

-• Tiga (70% hydration): the hybrid that bridges both — worth trying if you want balance
+• Tiga (70% hydration): the hybrid that bridges both: worth trying if you want balance

 Ready to try a pre-ferment in your next pizza dough?
 Use our pizza dough calculator to get exact measurements for any style, or explore our complete pizza dough guides for style-specific techniques.